uadmin/uadmin-docs/api/print_functions.rst

 ------------
 `Back To Top`_

+.. code-block:: go

+    // Type: int
+    const DEBUG = 0

 DEBUG is the display tag under Trail.
 It is the process of identifying and removing errors.

-Type:

-.. code-block:: go

-    untyped int

 See `uadmin.Trail`_ for the example.